akaihola/pptrans/PLAN.md

 Create a Python script which
 - reads a PowerPoint `.pptx` file
-- duplicates each page: `[p1, p2, p3]` becomes `[p1, p1copy, p2, p2copy, p3, p3copy]`
+- first copies the input presentation to the output path using `shutil.copy2`.
+- then, for the primary modes (`translate`, `reverse-words`), it duplicates each original slide from this copied presentation and appends these duplicates to the end.
-- translates all text elements on each `p?copy` page from Finnish to English, preserving run-level formatting (in `translate` mode)
+- translates all text elements on these appended, duplicated (`p?copy`) pages from Finnish to English, preserving run-level formatting (in `translate` mode).
-- saves the presentation as a new `.pptx` file with a different name
+- saves the modified presentation back to the `output_path`.
+- The final slide order will be: `[Original_Slide_1, ..., Original_Slide_N, Modified_Copy_of_Slide_1, ..., Modified_Copy_of_Slide_N]`.

 # Key Design Decisions & Clarifications